yonik/grpc_example/README.md

 If you get AddressSanitizer errors, that may be expected.
 I created this project to replicate the ASAN bugs I was seeing.
 You can disable ASAN by commenting out the ASAN related lines in CMakeLists.txt and then re-running cmake and make.
+Update: gRPC and dependencies must currently also be compiled with ASAN for ASAN to work.

+This example uses new "editions" of protobuf, and currently needs this: https://github.com/microsoft/vcpkg/pull/39800 which is not yet merged into vcpkg.

 ## License
 This project is licensed under the Apache License v2.0